DannyL98/Assignment-1/README.md

     ## 10    10 Analgesic Measurement_1    18
     ## # ... with 110 more rows

-    #data is grouped according to ID
+    #8-Data is grouped according to ID
     dfc <- group_by (dfb, ID)
     print(dfc)